Bargaining with Absentmindedness: A Model with Side Payments

-When players are patient (i.e. $\delta=1$),\footnote{The game form is well defined even when $\delta=1$ since we assume a finite time horizon.} there are non-Markovian AHPE that feature delay.
-To show this, we'll construct an example of such an AHPE.
-Suppose, similar to the baseline model, that $\supp\sigma_1^*=\{1/4\}$.
-That is, the proposer sends a "greedy offer" in $t=1$.
-On the equilibrium path, the proposer will randomize between a "greedy" and "fair" offer, so $\supp\sigma_2^*[1/4]=\{1/4,1/2\}$.
-Off-path, suppose that $\supp\sigma_2^*[x]=\{1/2\}$ whenever $x\neq1/4$.
-The respondent strategy is the following: $p^*(1/4)=2/3$, as in the baseline case, $p^*(x)=1$ for any $x\geq1/2$, and set $p^*(x)=0$ for any $x<1/2$ such that $x\neq1/4$.
-By an argument identical to Theorem \ref{T:char}, $p^*(1/4)$ is a best response to the proposer's strategy (provided they randomize as in Theorem \ref{T:char}).
+The respondent strategy is the following: $p^*(1/4)=2/3$ (to hold the proposer indifferent between offering $1/4$ and $1/2$), $p^*(x)=1$ for any $x\geq1/2$, and $p^*(x)=0$ for any $x<1/2$ such that $x\neq1/4$.
+By an argument similar to Theorem \ref{T:char}, $p^*(1/4)$ is a best response to the proposer's strategy (provided the proposer randomizes in $t=2$ in such a manner that the respondent is indifferent between accepting and rejecting).
 Since $x=1/2$ is the best offer the respondent can receive in equilibrium, clearly $p^*(x)=1$ for any $x\geq1/2$.
 Finally, the respondent should optimally reject any off-path offer below $1/2$.
-Setting the respondent's belief to $\alpha^*(x)=1$ after $x<1/2$ with $x\neq1/4$ supports this equilibrium, since receiving an off-path offer below $1/2$ leads the respondent to conclude that he is in period $t=1$ and will receive an offer of $1/2$ in the next period.
-Given the respondent's strategy, the proposer's best response is to mix over $1/4$ and $1/2$.
+Setting the respondent's belief to $\alpha^*(x)=1$ after $x<1/2$ with $x\neq1/4$ supports this equilibrium, since receiving an off-path offer below $1/2$ leads the respondent to conclude that he is in period $t=1$ and will receive an offer of $1/2$ for certain in the next period. \end{ex}

-This non-Markovian strategy played by the proposer, and the fact that both parties are patient, allows one to effectively replicate the behavior exhibited in the baseline model.
-This is because the respondent rationally rejects any offer below $1/2$ (except for $1/4$), effectively constraining the space of offers to $\{1/4,1/2\}$.
+Non-Markovian strategies, and the fact that both parties are patient, allow one to effectively replicate the behavior exhibited in the baseline model.
+This is because the respondent rationally rejects any offer below $1/2$ (except for $1/4$), effectively constraining the space of offers to a binary set $\{1/4,1/2\}$.
 The respondent rejects the offer $x=1/4$ with positive probability, in hopes that $t=1$ and he will receive a fair offer of $x=1/2$ in $t=2$.
 The proposer mixes between $x=1/4$ and $x=1/2$ in the second period.
 Offering $x=1/2$ prevents the deal from falling through, whereas offering $x=1/4$ is rejected with positive probability but secures a larger share of the surplus for the proposer if accepted.

+In the constructed MBE with delay, the respondent is surprised by an offer $x\neq1/4,1/2$.
+He then becomes \textit{optimistic} that he will receive a more favorable offer in the subsequent period.
+This mechanism resembles \cite{friedenberg2019}, despite the fact that there is no strategic uncertainty off the equilibrium path.